kalyanisana2-creator/calculator/README.md

 # calculator
-simple calculator project using HTML,CSS,and JAVASCRIPT
+simple calculator project using html only